MoWenMAH/Legacy-iOS/README.md

 <a name="english"></a>
 ## English
+### I. Nonsense
+By the time you see this project, I will have already uninstalled QQ and Discord, transferred all non-study-related files on my computer to an external hard drive, and handed it over to my parents for safekeeping.
+Today is August 9, 2026, with less than 10 months to go before the Gaokao (June 5, 2027).
+Time is flying by so fast.
+My high school days are coming to an end soon—it makes me so sad QwQ.

+(For those unfamiliar with the Gaokao, you can think of it as an SAT taken by over 600,000 students, the New York Times wasn't exaggerating when it described it as 'thousands of troops crossing a single-log bridge.
+XD The Gaokao is immensely important to me—it not only determines whether I can get into my favotite university, but also defines the future of both myself and my family.
+Plus, for me, I only get one shot at this.)

+So I must put everything else on hold for the next 10 months to focus entirely on prep.
+I've temporarily pushed all my projects to GitHub (this is one of them)so that I can pick them back up after the Gaokao is over, starting after June 10, 2027.

 # Goal: Downgrade an iPhone 5s (A7 chip, running iOS 12.5.7) to iOS 10.3.3.

 Friends from the jailbreak community recommended Legacy-iOS-Kit (referred to as kits below).
 Since kits is a Linux tool, I decided to use a Kali Linux (2025.02) virtual machine I already had set up in VMware from my network security self-study.
 Being Debian-based, Kali should theoretically run kits fine.